-- Complete new PCI (payment card industry) compliance policy that will guide our internal policies as it relates to collecting credit card payments. - Create comprehensive internal control document and review all financial policies and compare to GFOA best practices. - Create a Capital Improvement Plan (CIP) as it relates to each Reserve for Replacement Fund to become part of the budget document. - Complete an annual SDC report to illustrate SDC balances and current project expenditures on an annual basis that doesn't get buried in the vast CAFR. - Transition accounts payable vendors to ACH electronic payments cut down on checks and paper processes.
-This allows for quicker payments to vendors. - Get the Energov project started and potentially completed depending on timeline provided by Tyler Technologies.
+- Create comprehensive internal control document and review all financial policies and compare to GFOA best practices. - Create a Capital Improvement Plan (CIP) as it relates to each Reserve for Replacement Fund to become part of the budget document. - Complete an annual SDC report to illustrate SDC balances and current project expenditures on an annual basis that doesn't get buried in the vast CAFR. - Complete software implementation projects for Energov and Activenet (Parks and Rec programming software).